ignacya/FlySearch/README.md

 ### UE5 binary crashes

 The UE5 binary can sometimes spontaneously crash, usually when generating new scenarios.
 The code is designed to handle this (we've modified UnrealCV's code to do so), but in case it happens you just need to restart the script with appropriately set `continue_from_idx` flag.
 Furthermore, in case where your code was terminated by `UnrealDiedException` please open an issue here with a stack trace (or email us with it).

+## License and legal

+Our benchmark code is released under the MIT License.

+FlySearch uses Unreal® Engine.
+Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.
+See Unreal Engine EULA for more information [https://www.unrealengine.com/en-US/eula/unreal](https://www.unrealengine.com/en-US/eula/unreal).

 ## Citation
 If you use FlySearch in your research, please cite the following paper: